johnwargo/pi-remind/readme.md

 	sudo apt-get update
 	sudo apt-get upgrade

 The first command updates the local software repositories and the second command updates the Pi OS and associated files.
+There’s a set of scientific libraries that are used in some of the Unicorn HAT code in the project, so you will need to install them using the following command:

+    sudo apt-get install python-numpy

 Next, create a directory for the project's files.
 Open a terminal window and execute the following commands: